James M. Buchanan: Thomas Jefferson Center for Studies in Political Economy

 In later years, Buchanan no longer held the same ideas on school vouchers as those expressed in the 1959 report.
-He cautioned in a 1984 letter to the Institute for Economic Affairs's Arthur Seldon that a state-sponsored unregulated voucher system from tax revenues to avoid the "evils of state monopoly" of the education system, could have the unintended consequence of the "evils of race-class-cultural segregation."
+He cautioned in a 1984 letter to the Institute for Economic Affairs' Arthur Seldon that a state-sponsored unregulated voucher system from tax revenues to avoid the "evils of state monopoly" of the education system, could have the unintended consequence of the "evils of race-class-cultural segregation."
 The voucher system could result in recreating the exclusive membership-only system for elites.
-While vouchers would ideally promote market competition while also providing benefits of "exposure to other races, classes and cultures", this has not happened in practise.
+While vouchers would ideally promote market competition while also providing benefits of "exposure to other races, classes and cultures", Buchanan warned that this may not happen in practice.

+Public Choice Society and Public Choice journal

+With the publication of The Calculus of Consent in 1962 and Mancur Olson's Logic of Collective Action in 1965, there was growing interest in public choice theory.
+Tullock and Buchanan applied for and received a National Science Foundation grant to organize a preliminary research meeting in Charlottesville in 1963 with about twenty people from economics, philosophy, and political science including Olson, William H. Riker, Vincent Ostrom, Anthony Downs, Duncan Black, Roland McKean, Jerome Rothenberg, and John Rawls (author of the influential 1971 A Theory of Justice).
+They created a Committee for the Study of Non-Market Decision Making, which later became the Public Choice Society.
+They wanted to focus on how choices and "decisions were made outside of a private market context".
+As a follow-up, they launched a journal with Tullock as editor called Papers on Non-market Decision Making.
+Tullock remained as editor until 1990.
+They had several follow-up meetings, including one in Chicago in 1967.
+Members were dissatisfied with the title and it was changed to Public Choice.

-Virginia school of political economy (1968-)
+Virginia school of political economy

 Buchanan remained at the University of Virginia until 1968.
-Buchanan and Nutter established the Virginia school of political economy in the Economics Department which included Tullock, Stigler, Ronald Coase, Alexandre Kafka, and Leland B. Yeager.
-In a 1997 interview with Reason, Nobel Laureate Coase discussed the atmosphere in the university's Economics Department in the 1960s, in which he and Buchanan, Tullock, and Nutter were not appreciated.
-Their work was considered to be "disreputable" and they were considered to be "right-wing extremists", to the "right of the John Birch Society".
-In the 1950s and 1960s there was a lot of antagonism against those who promoted an unregulated, free market.
+The work of Buchanan, Nutter, and other colleagues including Tullock, Stigler, Ronald Coase, Alexandre Kafka, and Leland B. Yeager later came to be seen as the start of the Virginia school of political economy as separate from the Chicago school of economics.
+Buchanan stated that Mancur Olson came up with the term some time after the Center for Study of Public Choice was founded at Virginia Tech.
+In a 1997 interview with Reason, Coase discussed the atmosphere in the university's economics department in the 1960s, in which he and Buchanan, Tullock, and Nutter felt that their work was considered to be "disreputable" and they were considered to be "right-wing extremists."
+Coase stated that he believed there was general suspicion towards anyone who supported an unregulated free market at that time.